breddiesucks/pollyanna/README.md

 => Fully Functional Encrypter/Decrypter mechanism

 What next?

 => CLI interface

 => More robust file management system

-Thematic Influences: Mother's (Japanese RPG game) plot where you collect the pieces of melodies from various parts and pieces it up, the key being themselves, and how the cipher-melody was with them all along the way.
+Thematic Influences: The plot progression of Mother (cult-classic Japanese RPG) where you collect the music pieces termed as 'melodies' from various parts across their journey and piece it up, only to realize that the key is with them all along the way, in the merry melody across the game and unfettered optimism.
 Personal correlations regarding few uncommon technical terms can come in handy, atleast in a layman's workflow.
-I have an habit of correlation with pop culture references, which can end up detrimental on the long run, but hey, I gave my program a life, and I can draw a caricature of it in my head.
-This approach worked for me, and this is my attempt to recreate it for strings.
+I have an habit of correlating few technical factors with pop culture references, which can end up making the code more unreadable than Common Lisp on the long run, but hey, I gave my program a life, and I can draw a caricature of it in my head.
+This approach worked for me, and this is my attempt to recreate it, this time, we know we have the key.

 ![image](https://github.com/breddiesucks/pollyanna/blob/main/motherimg.jpg)